-- Is a current danger to himself or herself or another person because of what seems like a mental illness - Is immediately unable to provide or eat food, or use clothing or shelter because of what seems like a mental illness
+- Is a current danger to himself or herself or another person because of a mental health condition or suspected mental health condition. - Is immediately unable to provide or eat food, or use clothing or shelter because of what seems like a mental health condition.

 Emergency services are covered 24 hours a day, seven days a week for Medi-Cal beneficiaries.
 Prior authorization is not required for emergency services.
-The Medi-Cal program will cover emergency conditions, whether the condition is medical or psychiatric (emotional or mental).
+The Medi-Cal program will cover emergency conditions, whether the condition is due to a medical or mental health condition (emotional or mental).
 If you are enrolled in Medi-Cal, you will not receive a bill to pay for going to the emergency room, even if it turns out to not be an emergency.
 If you think you are having an emergency, call 911 or go to any hospital or other setting for help.